researchmm/VQD-SR/Training.md

 After you download the RAL dataset, put the downloaded data to a root path $dirpath，and modify the [config](taming-transformers/configs) files with $dirpath accordingly.

-If you want to use customized LR animation dataset, remember to also generate (dataset config files)[xxx] containing all the paths of training and test images relative to a root path $dirpath.
+If you want to use customized LR animation dataset, remember to also generate [dataset config files](taming-transformers/data) containing all the paths of training and test images relative to a root path $dirpath.

 ### Training
 1. Train top-scale VQGAN